shah-zeb-naveed/data-science-notes/README.md

 # Notes on Data Science, Machine Learning and Statistics

+# Dataset Generation
+- Maintain entity-wise/time_window-wise feature tables e.g user_features_table, product_feautres_table
+- Some features (especially on-demand) may only come from raw data (might not make sense to make them a part of feature table e.g. trip_distance).
+T
+- On-demand features can be logged in UC.
+- Create training data using primary keys and timestamp to ensure point-in-time correctness
+- Can publish to an online store like Azure Cosmos DB for real-time inference

+# Transfer Learning
+- NNs learn latent features hierarchically.
+Can retrain weights of a model pre-trained on one domain for another.
+OR can use featurization to extract features for a new model.

 # Designing Machine Learning Systems (by Chip Huyen)
 1. Requirements of ML systems: reliability, scalability, maintainability, adaptability
 2. Types of ML problems: